kitttn/temptest/Flashing-images.md

    Erase/write done.
    ```

-3. Unplug the debug board FPC from the BDB.
-The SPI ROM is now flashed, and will run when the bridge is next taken out of reset.
+3. Unplug the SF-100. **Leaving it connected when the bridges are taken out of reset can cause hardware damage**.

+4. Take all bridges out of reset by moving their reset switches *AWAY* from pin 1.

 ####Load firmware image to SVC internal flash on BDB
 STM32 internal flash is written via the JTAG interface,